jordan-public/cryptographic-accumulators-nullifiers/README.md

 ## Families of accumulators covered

 1. **(Sparse) Merkle Trees (SMT)**
 2. **Pairing-based (Nguyen/Boneh–Boyen-style)**
 3. **KZG-based (polynomial-commitment set accumulators)**
 4. **Verkle Trees (KZG vector-commitment trees)**
 5. **RSA-based (Benaloh–de Mare / Camenisch–Lysyanskaya-style)**

+### Not covered: Merkle–Patricia Tries (MPT)

+Ethereum’s global state is stored in **Merkle–Patricia Tries (MPT)** — a radix/Merkle hybrid authenticated dictionary used for account/storage key–value maps.
+MPTs are related to Merkle trees but optimized for dynamic maps and path compression.
+In this paper we **do not analyze MPTs** (construction, proof format, or gas trade‑offs); when we reference Solidity `mapping(...)` storage, we only note that it is **MPT‑backed** at the protocol level, while our analysis focuses on application‑level accumulators (SMT, pairing/KZG, Verkle, RSA).

 Each chapter details math, witness maintenance, (non)membership, and complexity.